prkumar/uplink/README.rst

 ----

-Using decorators and function annotations, turn any plain old Python class into a HTTP API consumer:
+Using decorators and function annotations, turn any plain old Python class into an HTTP API consumer:

 .. code:: python